RationemOpum/opum-ledger/README.md

-# Track My Wealth – Ledger Service
+# Rationem Opum – Ledger Service

-The part of the Track My Wealth Project that organizes the ledger with double-entry accounting.
+Ledger Service is the REST API service that organizes the ledger with double-entry accounting.

 ## Terms of usage